Golf Tutorials

 By Spencer Lanoue

-That five-foot, downhill putt looks simple enough, but something invisible seems to pull your ball offline at the last second, sending it burning past the edge of the ahole.
+That five-foot downhill putt looks simple enough, but something invisible seems to pull your ball offline at the last second, sending it past the edge of the hole.
 That little something is often grain, and learning how to see and play it is one of the most effective ways to save strokes on and around the greens.
 This guide will teach you the visual tricks and proven techniques to read the direction of the grass so you can better control your speed, correctly predict the break, and make a more confident stroke.

 What Exactly is "Grain" in Golf?

 Put simply, grain is the direction that the individual blades of grass on a putting green are growing.
 Just like the fur on a cat, stroking one way feels smooth while stroking the other way feels rough.
 On a green, this same principle applies.
 Putting in the direction the grass is laying down is called putting "with the grain" or "downgrain."
-Putting in the opposite direction is going "against the grain" or "into the grain."
+Putting in the opposite direction is known as going "against the grain" or "into the grain."

 This effect isn't noticeable on every course.
 It's most prominent in warmer climates where grasses like Bermuda, Paspalum, and some types of Bentgrass thrive.
 These grasses are resilient and grow horizontally along the ground before shooting upwards, creating a very strong and noticeable grain pattern.
 If you play golf in places like Florida, Arizona, or anywhere with a similar climate, understanding grain is not just a bonus - it's a necessity.